 I participated in the shuffleboard league primarily because I'm an old man at heart.
 My buddy Fal and I were late to the registration, and were only allowed into the competition because one couple was forced to quit.
 Dude's name was Wayne Love, and he was the coolest.
 He and his wife, Debbie, formed the Lovebirds team (since their last name was Love, duh).
 That was the team name two college dudes inherited.
 We secretly called ourselves Team Seed (for whatever reason) and made it to the championship game.
 A series of unfortunate events caused me to miss the championship game, killing any chance of Fal carrying the team.
 2nd place bites.

 - Idlewild Park and Soak Zone.
 Diehards only know this as Idlewild.
-Soak Zone appeared like 6-7 years ago.
+Soak Zone appeared within the past decade or so.
 This place is great for families (especially great for silvertops).
 Its a ten minute drive from St. Vincent, and has all the mid-range amusement park rides you can handle.

 Like going 15 mph?
 Check out the Little Dipper.
 35 more your speed?
 The Wild Mouse will kick your ass.
 Wanna puke?
 Spin around and around on the Caterpillar.
 Need your kid fix?
 Storybook Forest will remind you about all those Aesop's Fables-types, or you can go to Mister Roger's Neighborhood on the Trolley.
 Um...ok!
 I always cried my ass off when it got time to go to the cargo net (pictured above) in Jumpin' Jungle.
 Scary net...